diveflo/Sonarr/README.md

 Sonarr V3 will add prefered tags, similar to Radarr, to download HEVC/x265 content.
 However, this doesn't allow for the same configuration, e.g., cut-off, as adding specific quality types.
 Additionally, it will not upgrade your local file to the HEVC version once it comes available.

+The current build is always availble in the [Releases](https://github.com/diveflo/Sonarr/releases) section.
+Additionally, these releases are used to automatically build multi-arch docker images.
+These can be found on [dockerhub](https://hub.docker.com/r/floriang89/sonarr-hevc) for *linux/amd64*, *linux/arm/v7* and *linux/arm64/v8*.

 ## Getting Started

 - [Download](https://sonarr.tv/#download) (Linux, MacOS, Windows, Docker, etc.)